Codecademy/docs/content/php/concepts/math-functions/terms/base-convert/base-convert.md

 - `$number`: This parameter specifies the number that is to be converted as a string.
 - `$fromBase`: Specifies the original base of `$number` as an integer.
-- `$tobase`: Specifies the base to convert to as an integer.
+- `$toBase`: Specifies the base to convert to as an integer.

 The `base_convert()` function returns a string representing the number converted from the original base to the specified base.